The British Win, Yet Lose

 Walk or drive around the Auto Tour Road.
 It takes a long arc left as an apartment complex comes into view on the other side of the woods.
 The road then curves gently right and again left, starting back downhill.
 Stand or park by the road here at its northernmost point before you drop down.

 At the start of the battle, the third line continued to the right into the modern apartment complex.
 The 2nd Virginia Regiment of regular Continentals is to your immediate right, angled slightly north where the terrace curves backward near the corner of the complex.
-The 1st Virginia on the other side of that inward curve.
+The 1st Virginia is on the other side of that inward curve.
 The right end of the 1st Maryland was around here before they charged into the vale to the left.
 The north end of the farm fields is probably downhill from you, though the vale continues far to your right.

 The troops to your right have exchanged attacks with the British and are under pressure (described under the “Northern Flank”).
 After his brush with capture, Greene returns up Reedy Fork Road behind you into the complex area and is too far north to witness the melee.
 Washington’s cavalry probably passes the same way after they are driven off.
 Perhaps on seeing them, Greene fears the 2nd Maryland has broken as well.
 Regardless, he begins to organize a retreat back to Troublesome Iron Works.

 He orders the 1st Virginia to wheel backwards into a line across Reedy Fork Road, somewhere in today’s complex.
-He has other Virginia/Delaware Continentals who were further north move down the edge of the terrace toward you, part of them probably facing the vale, and the rest bending back to meet up with the Virginians.
+He has other Virginia/Delaware Continentals who were further north move up the edge of the terrace toward you, part of them probably facing the vale, and the rest bending back to meet up with the Virginians.
 This will be the rear guard to protect the retreat.

 Next he has the 2nd Virginia break off from its vale combat and fall back through the guard.
 Meanwhile, the troops from the melee begin moving up the road here in good order.
 Greene decides to leave his two other six-pounder cannons, which are on the edge of the terrace by the nearest apartment buildings, since their horses are dead like those of the earlier set.
 Most of the N.C. militia had obviously fled the area and headed home, given the high count of “missing” men who never report at the Iron Works.
 Many if not most of the Virginia militia had already retired up the road.
 So only the Marylanders were left south of the rear guard.
 When the last of them are through, the guard units withdraw into the distance.
-Shortly after, the British infantry walks behind you in careful pursuit, reformed into lines.
+Shortly after, the British infantry walks behind you in careful pursuit, re-formed into lines.
 Eventually, Tarleton’s cavalry rides past, after a bloody errand to the southern flank described below.

 Somewhere further down the road, the infantry halts.
 They are exhausted and can continue no further.
 Greene stops about three miles from here just across Reedy Fork Creek (where the Lake Brandt Dam is today).
 There Tarleton makes a final charge only to be turned back by a final volley.

 It is 2:30 p.m.
-A British officer pulls out his stopwatch and reports to his men that from the initial picket exchange at the Hoskins Farm, the battle has lasted two hours and 27 minutes.
+A British officer pulls out his pocket watch and reports to his men that from the initial picket exchange at the Hoskins Farm, the battle has lasted two hours and 27 minutes.
 Greene waits a few hours for his stragglers to arrive, and then marches everyone back to their previous camp at the Iron Works.

 If you are only driving, continue to Auto Tour Stop #8 and read the “Second Line Retreat” section you skipped earlier.
 The statue mentioned in its instructions is the one uphill from the parking lot, of a man in a fedora and coat.